dataforseo/TypeScriptClient/docs/classes/PageContentInfo.md

 > `optional` **header**: [`PageSectionContentInfo`](PageSectionContentInfo.md)

-Defined in: main.ts:173476
+Defined in: main.ts:174310

-content of the header of the table
+parsed content of the header

 #### Implementation of